Congress of Gela

 The Congress of Gela was a diplomatic meeting between a number of Sicilian cities in 424 BC.
 It brought a temporary halt to several years of warfare between cities on the island.
 At the conference, the Sicilian cities agreed to a Syracusan proposal to make peace and agree to a platform of "Sicily for the Sicilians", which has been compared to the Monroe Doctrine.
 Though the agreement was intended to be perpetual, both war and outside involvement in Sicilian affairs resumed within a few decades.

 Background

-A conflict between Syracuse and Leontini led to an appeal for help from Leontini to Athens who sent twenty ships in 427 BC.
+A conflict between Syracuse and Leontini led to an appeal for help from Leontini to Athens.
+The Athenians sent twenty ships to support Leontini in 427 BC.

-By 426 BC, it had become a wide-ranging conflict including many Greek cities and native Sicels.
+By 426 BC, a wide-ranging conflict had broken out including many Greek cities and native Sicels.
 Athenian forces, fighting alongside Rhegium, Leontini, Naxos, Kamarina, and various Sicel tribes, won several initial successes.
 In 426, Athenian forces captured the strategically vital city of Messina and attacked several other towns allied to Syracuse.
-Syracuse, which led an alliance including Locris, Gela, and other cities, regained the initiative by 425 BC, recaptured Messina, and threatened several of Athens' allies.
+However, Syracuse, which led an alliance including Locris, Gela, and other cities, regained the initiative by 425 BC, recaptured Messina, and threatened several of Athens' allies.